-Announcement of the continued application of the countercyclical buffer rate for the Republic of Croatia for the third quarter of 2021
+Announcement of the continued application of the countercyclical buffer rate for the Republic of Croatia for the first quarter of 2022

 The Croatian National Bank has carried out a regular quarterly assessment of the required level of countercyclical capital buffer.
-Taking into account the need to ensure continuity of bank lending to the non-financial private sector amid worsening of economic developments caused by the coronavirus pandemic, the countercyclical buffer rate that will be applied in the third quarter of 2021, i.e. from 1 July 2021 will remain to be 0%.
-The relevant information pursuant to Article 119 and Article 123 of the Credit Institutions Act can be found at CNB website.
+Taking into account the need to ensure continuity of bank lending to the non-financial private sector amid worsening of economic developments caused by the coronavirus pandemic, the countercyclical buffer rate that will be applied in the first quarter of 2022, i.e. from 1 January 2022, will remain to be 0%.
+The relevant information pursuant to Article 119 and Article 123 of the Credit Institutions Act can be found below.

 Chart 1: Buffer guide

-Chart 2: Specific indicator of relative indebtedness and short-term gap
+Chart 2: Specific indicator of relative indebtedness and short-term gapa

-Chart 3: Standardised indicator of relative indebtedness and short-term gap
+Chart 3: Standardised indicator of relative indebtedness and short-term gapa